 Support for spouses of addicts

 Watching someone you love, such a battle with a destructive relationship with alcohol or drugs can be extremely tough.
 People who are married to an alcoholic can often experience a number of painful feelings when seeing their partner struggle with addiction and this can have a negative effect on not only the individual going through the addiction, but for all involved – including the spouse.
-It is for this very reason that Port of Call is here, to provide help for individuals looking to break free from addiction, as well as offer support for spouses of addicts.
+It is for this very reason that Port of Call is here, to provide help for individuals looking to break free from addiction and find a drug rehab treatment centre, as well as offer support for spouses of addicts.

 We recognise that help for spouses of drug addicts and those addicted to alcohol is a necessity.
 There is no need to feel as if you have to take on all of the responsibility when helping your loved one – we can help.
 Our addiction advisers have been through addiction and can help guide you and your spouse towards the most effective and suitable treatment option for your loved one.
 To talk to one of our trusted advisers, please call us on 0800 020 9010 today and let us help you help your partner take back control of their life.